- About Us

 Parents and Children Together

 Parents and Children Together (PACT) provides in-home services to improve family functioning, parenting skills, and enhance child behavior.
-Families served by PACT are matched with a licensed therapist who provides in-home therapy, crisis intervention 24-hours a day/7 days a week, concrete supports, skill building, and advocacy.
+Families served by PACT are matched with a licensed therapist who provides in-home therapy, crisis intervention 24-hours a day/7 days a week, concrete supports, skill-building, and advocacy.
 This service is provided to families at no cost.

+PACT is an early intervention and prevention program designed to strengthen and support at-risk youth and their families.
 This program provides a caring, highly-trained therapist who will come to the family’s home.
 If you know a child or teen that is exhibiting any of the behaviors below, he or she may benefit from PACT.

 Early intervention with families through programs like PACT are designed to help prevent abuse, neglect, family struggles, and to improve child and family well-being.